Clan Rising

 What does the surname Madsen mean?

-Yes, Madsen is a Danish surname.
-Its editorial home in this atlas is Danish, where the historical territory and family record of the name are concentrated.
+Madsen is a Danish surname; its home on this atlas is Danish, where the historical territory and family record of the name are concentrated.
+Scandinavia long shared its naming customs, so the name's close cognates appear across Denmark, Norway and Sweden; the record documented here follows the Danish line.

 How old is the Madsen surname?